£1,500 loan

 A credit search allows lenders to review your credit history to find out how responsible you’ve been with money in the past.

-You can use our loans eligibility checker which uses a ‘soft credit check’ rather than a ‘hard credit check’ to find which loans you’re likely to be accepted for, before you submit your official loan application.
+A good way to check if you’re eligible for a loan is to use a loans eligibility checker.
+These use a ‘soft credit check’ rather than a ‘hard credit check’ to find which loans you’re likely to be accepted for, before you submit your formal loan application.

 Can I get a £1,500 loan with bad credit?